ubernostrum/django-registration/docs/forms.rst

    of ``django.contrib.auth.models.User``.
 The repeated entry of the password serves to catch typos.

+   .. note:: **Unicode usernames**

+      There is one important difference in form behavior depending on the version of Python you're using.
+Django's username validation regex allows a username to contain any word character along with the following set of additional characters: ``.@+-``.
+However, on Python 2 this regex uses the ``ASCII`` flag (since Python 2's string type is ASCII by default), while on Python 3 it uses the ``UNICODE`` flag (since Python 3's string type is Unicode).
+This means that usernames containing non-ASCII word characters are only permitted when using Python 3.

    The validation error for mismatched passwords is attached to the ``password2`` field.
 This is a backwards-incompatible change from ``django-registration`` 1.0.